Lululemon (LULU)

 Operating margin is a key profitability metric because it accounts for all expenses necessary to run a store, including wages, inventory, rent, advertising, and other administrative costs.

-Analyzing the trend in its profitability, Lululemon’s operating margin might fluctuated slightly but has generally stayed the same over the last year.
+Looking at the trend in its profitability, Lululemon’s operating margin decreased by 1.3 percentage points over the last year.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

-In Q2, Lululemon generated an operating margin profit margin of 20.7%, down 2 percentage points year on year.
+In Q3, Lululemon generated an operating margin profit margin of 17%, down 3.5 percentage points year on year.
 Since Lululemon’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, and administrative overhead increased.

 9. Cash Is King